 Not to mention, if your gut isn’t working right (which is often the case when recovering after a celiac diagnosis), then your nutrient absorption might not be up to par.
 In this post, I will discuss 5 common gluten-free diet nutrient deficiencies that should be on your radar if you’re living a gluten-free lifestyle.

 I want to make it clear, when I say a gluten-free diet I mean a lifestyle that is necessary for those diagnosed with celiac disease or non-celiac gluten sensitivity.
 Additionally, this post lists foods that are rich in the common gluten-free diet nutrients of concern.
-While I support and promote a food first approach, sometimes food isn’t enough and supplementation should be considered.
+While I support and promote a food-first approach, sometimes food isn’t enough and supplementation should be considered.
 Click here for 10 Supplements for Celiac Disease.

 5 Common Gluten-Free Diet Nutrient Deficiencies